-Negative political ads, the 2012 campaign and voter effects: Research roundup
+Negative political ads and voter effects: Research roundup

 A 2013 research paper published in The Forum by Erika Franklin Fowler of Wesleyan and Travis Ridout of Washington State concluded the following: “Record amounts of money went to purchase television advertising during the 2012 election cycle, resulting in unprecedented volumes of advertising.
 This increase was due in part to the ease with which outside groups, such as super PACs, were able to raise and spend advertising dollars in the current, post-Citizens United, regulatory regime.
 Advertising in 2012 was also extremely negative, especially at the presidential level, and frequently evoked the emotion of anger.
 Yet whether 2012 marks the high point for spending on advertising — and whether the negativity will abate in the next presidential election — remain open questions.”